 Mid Cornwall · TR9

 A bespoke new build is the longest project we do, and the most rewarding.
 From plot appraisal through planning, building regulations and construction, you work with one team from the first sketch to the handover walk-round.
-In Indian Queens, that work is shaped by the place itself — Indian Queens is a substantial residential village on the A30 between Newquay and Bodmin, with strong commuter demand and significant recent estate expansion, with a building stock that leans toward Victorian terraces and post-war estates.
+Every Indian Queens project we take on begins with reading the local context — Indian Queens is a substantial residential village on the A30 between Newquay and Bodmin, with strong commuter demand and significant recent estate expansion, with a building stock that leans toward modern Persimmon, Bellway and Wainhomes estates and post-war estates.

 Why Indian Queens is its own job.

-Outside Conservation Area and AONB.
+Cornwall Council's lens on Indian Queens is consistent: outside Conservation Area and AONB.
 A30 dualling has driven substantial residential expansion; St Enoder parish operates detailed input on edge-of-village sites.
 For new build specifically, Indian Queens sits outside the headline designations, which usually gives a slightly more flexible starting point — but parish-level character still matters.
 That's why we treat every Indian Queens project as a TR9-area job first — not a generic Cornwall job with a postcode bolted on.
+The modern Persimmon, Bellway and Wainhomes estates that dominate Indian Queens (and continue out toward St Columb Major) set the tone for any new build scheme here.

 Planning note